Weinmannia trichosperma

-Weinmannia trichosperma, the tineo, is an evergreen tree in the family of Cunoniaceae, it is native to Chile and Argentina: 35 to 47°S. endemic to laurel forest habitat.
+Weinmannia trichosperma, the tineo, is an evergreen flowering tree in the family of Cunoniaceae, it is native to Chile and Argentina: 35 to 47°S. endemic to laurel forest habitat.

 Description

 Weinmannia trichosperma grows up to 30 m (100 ft) high.
 It has a straight trunk up to 1 m (3 ft) in diameter and gray, fissured bark.
 The leaves are imparipinnate and opposite.
 Between the leaflets there are triangular wings giving each pair a rhomboid outline.
 There are two deciduous stipules at the base of the leaves.
 The leaves are about 3–8 cm long and 2–4 cm wide, and the leaflets are 0.6–1.6 cm long and 0.6–1.0 cm wide and toothed.
 The foliage tends to be sparse and spread out.

 The flowers are hermaphrodite, small, white and clustered in racemes.
 The calyx is made up of 4–5 imbricate sepals; the corolla has 3–5 composite petals; the androecium has 8-10 stamens; the gynoecium has a superior ovary with 2 carpels and white stigmas.

 The fruit is a leathery obovate capsule which is divided in two.
 In autumn the capsule turns bright red, and is 6–9 mm long and 2 mm wide.
 It opens in the middle between the styles.
 The seeds are ellipsoid, light brown, with scattered white hairs and small: 1 mm long and 0.6 mm wide.